OpaceDigitalAgency/stories/stories-backend/docs/PROGRESS.md

 # Stories From The Web - Progress Log

 ## 2025-04-27
+- Fixed review system functionality:
+  - Fixed the RatingStars component to properly display ratings and handle interactive selection
+  - Added a slider control in the admin story form for the average_rating field
+  - Created a submit-review.php endpoint to handle review submissions
+  - Updated the reviews page to display stories with their ratings
+  - Implemented the review submission form with proper validation and feedback
+  - Ensured the review form properly updates the story's average rating and review count
 - Improved admin UX with modern design and consistent user experience
 - Created modern-admin.css with clean, professional design and responsive layout
 - Added view functionality for all content types (stories, blog posts, authors, tags, games, directory items, AI tools, media)